 But don’t let that scare you if you’re not into coding.
 The default Discourse platform is actually simple enough to be comfortably used by all types of edupreneurs, including the technically unskilled ones.
 You’ll be pleased that its interface is quite neat and straightforward, as it focuses only on the most important stuff.

-Right off the bat, you’ll be able to create custom communities, add administrators to help you with community management, an onboard moderators.
+Right off the bat, you’ll be able to create custom communities, add administrators to help you with community management, an onboard moderator.
 What’s more, the platform enables you to easily set up and organize categories, threads, and topics.
 Then, instead of dividing discussions into cluttered sub-forums, Discourse takes the approach of listing them by their categories.

 As for community members, they’ll find pretty much the same features their accustomed to with established social media giants like Facebook.
 They can easily share content, message their peers, interact through mentions, and comment on posts.